markkuo1999/CSCI420-Computer-Graphics/RollerCoaster/Readme.md

 Build a roller coaster track using Catmull-Rom Splines.

-Implemented a camera system to follow the roller coaster as if users are riding it.
+Implement a camera system to follow the roller coaster as if users are riding it.

 The velocity of the camera follows the physics law.